garrza/act-ai/README.md

 ![ACT AI Logo](assets/logo.png)

-## 🚀 Revolutionize Your Browsing Experience
+## 🚀 Revolutionize Your Email Experience

 ACT AI is not just another Chrome extension—it's your personal AI assistant that seamlessly integrates with your web browsing, identifying and automating tasks with unprecedented accuracy and efficiency.